TETRA326/CLI-GPT/README.md

 This will give you a similar interface to talk to ChatGPT with.
 You can bookmark the tab to return later.
 Cloud Shell should recover your session.

 ## Update
 Run this every-so-often to make sure your code is up-to-date.
 Or, if you experience issues, you can run 'gpt-update' to reset everything.
-After, updating running setup is not required. *Note: You will have to re-enter an Open AI Secret Key*
+After updating, running setup is not required. *Note: You will have to re-enter an Open AI Secret Key*
 ```
 gpt-update
 ```